Why piano lessons will help to improve math skills

 Have you ever wondered why piano lessons help improve math skills?
 I'm sure you've heard of the "Mozart Effect", which suggest a slight boost to cognitive abilities for a short time after listening to Classical Music.

-I assure you that it's not as mystical as it seems, and I can help uncover the mystery of the link between piano lessons and improved math.
+I assure you that it's not as mystical as it seems, and I can help uncover the mystery of the link between piano and math skills.

 When you look at a keyboard, immediately most people can pick out that there's a pattern between all the keys.
 This repeating pattern of 2, then 3, black keys over and over, give a framework for how the notes are equally spaced between one another.

 Once a student sits down with a piano teacher typically the teacher will point this pattern out to them and begin to show them how to navigate this pattern to create the music that lives inside their heads.